Lurkingguy/Multi-stock-with-TGCNs/README.md

 # Multi-stock-with-TGCNs
-Multi-stock dataset consisting of five representative stocks using TGCNs model and further improvement to make investment predictions
+Multi-stock dataset consisting of five representative stocks using TGCNs model and its improvement to make investment predictions